openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 Semi-supervised Learning
 ************************

-For Semi-SL task solving we use `Unbiased Teacher model <https://arxiv.org/abs/2102.09480>`_, which is a specific implementation of Semi-SL for object detection.
-Unbiased teacher detach the student model and the teacher model to prevent teacher from being polluted by noisy pseudo-labels.
+For Semi-SL task solving we use the `Unbiased Teacher model <https://arxiv.org/abs/2102.09480>`_, which is a specific implementation of Semi-SL for object detection.
+The unbiased teacher detaches the student model and the teacher model to prevent the teacher from being polluted by noisy pseudo-labels.
 In the early stage, the teacher model is trained by supervised loss.
 This stage is called a burn-in stage.
 After the burn-in, the student model is trained using both pseudo-labeled data from the teacher model and labeled data.
 And the teacher model is updated using
 EMA.

 In Semi-SL, the pseudo-labeling process is combined with a consistency loss that ensures that the predictions of the model are consistent across augmented versions of the same data.
 This helps to reduce the impact of noisy or incorrect labels that may arise from the pseudo-labeling process.
 Additionally, our algorithm uses a combination of strong data augmentations and a specific optimizer called Sharpness-Aware Minimization (SAM) to further improve the accuracy of the model.